MF

 What You'll Actually Get

-Real outputs from Boords across two input types — no editing required after generation.
+Real outputs from Boords across two input types.

 AI_Creator_Workflow_v1_Boords.pdf